 |Ask About Special Rates for Groups of All Sizes.|

 Price Includes: 3-4 star lodging, porterage of 1 bag, full Irish breakfast daily, 2 dinners, entrance admissions, transportation, and driver/guide.

-Not Included: Flight departures (low cost fares available nationwide), all lunches, optional Bunratty Castle banquet ($75 per person), optional traditional Irish night and dinner ($72 per person), 5 dinners, gratuities.
+Not Included: Flight departures (low cost fares available nationwide), all lunches, optional Bunratty Castle banquet ($75 per person), optional traditional Irish night and dinner ($72 per person), optional Jaunting Care Ride in Killarney Park ($15 per person), 5 dinners, gratuities.

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.

 Day 1: Depart for Ireland

 We begin our adventure to the Emerald Isle with an overnight flight to Dublin, Ireland.
 Sit back, rest and enjoy the in-flight service.

 Day 2: Welcome to Ireland

 Arrive at Dublin Airport.
 Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city center.
 Overnight: Dublin (Dinner)